ghc/ghc/docs/users_guide/ghci.rst

 Unboxed tuples don't work with GHCi
     That's right.
 You can always compile a module that uses unboxed tuples and load it into GHCi, however.
-(Incidentally the previous point, namely that ``-O`` is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples).
+(Incidentally the previous point, namely that :ghc-flag:`-O` is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples).

 Concurrent threads don't carry on running when GHCi is waiting for input.
-    This should work, as long as your GHCi was built with the ``-threaded`` switch, which is the default.
+    This should work, as long as your GHCi was built with the :ghc-flag:`-threaded` switch, which is the default.
 Consult whoever supplied your GHCi installation.